 It really doesn’t matter.
 I have just tried to show that pretty handwriting is not the be-all and end-all of style and desirability.

-So if your handwriting is less than pretty – relax.
+So if your handwriting is not very pretty – relax.
 It may just show a bit of individuality!